Jordan

 Meet your hosts

-Manuella is an artist, writer, educator, and poet with over 25 years of experience helping people of all ages reconnect with their creative voice.
-She holds a Bachelor’s degree in Fine Arts and a Master’s in Art Education and her work has been exhibited across the Middle East.
+Manuella is an artist, writer, educator, and poet with over 25 years of experience helping people reconnect with their creative voice — and themselves.
+Her work has been exhibited across the Middle East, performed at literary festivals in Athens and Cyprus, and most recently poured into her debut novel.

-At the heart of all she does is a belief that intuitive creation is both an act of healing and self-discovery.
-Each brushstroke and each line of writing reminds her why this work matters and why she continues to share it.
+At the heart of everything Manuella does is a quiet, unshakeable belief that intuitive creation is both an act of healing and an act of self-discovery.
+Every brushstroke, every line of writing, is a reminder of why this work matters.

 Suggested Reads